adfriedm/WorkFunctionAlgorithm/README.md

 closest server to a request) and the retrospective algorithm (moves servers the optimal configuration assuming the current request is the terminating request).
 It is the best proven competitive algorithm known for the k-server problem.
-There are flow algorithms that are polynomial in k and the number of points in the space, however this is the original exponential time algorithm with a number of amoritisations included.
+There are flow implementations that are polynomial in k and the number of points in the space, however this is the original exponential time algorithm with a number of amoritisations included.